NickTravers/NeuralNetworkLibrary/README.md

 ## 3. SOFTWARE REQUIREMENTS
 1. Cuda Toolkit version 10.0 or 10.1
-2. Anaconda python version 3.7 with following additional packages installed:
+2. Anaconda python 3.7 with following additional packages installed to the default conda environment called 'base':
    * pytorch version 1.2 + torchvision version 0.4
    * OpenCV
    * GPUtil

+NOTE 1: Probably any pytorch version 1.2+ should also work, but I did not test. <br>
+NOTE 2: If you create a fresh conda environment with 'conda create --name myenv python=3.7' then many additonal packages will need to be installed.
+See 'Core.py' file in 'General' folder for list of imports.

 ## 4. CONTENTS
 There are 3 folders: General, Applications, and Examples.